tonymm55/react-native-flappy-bird/README.md

-To start, run the command 'npm start' from the Command Line
+To start, run the command 'npm run start' from the Command Line